 At home, a child's PICC line needs special care to prevent infection and keep it working well.
-It's normal to feel a little bit nervous caring for the PICC line at first, but soon you'll feel more comfortable.
+It's normal to feel a little bit nervous about caring for the PICC line at first, but soon you'll feel more comfortable.
 These instructions will help you care for your child's PICC line.

 Follow your health care team's recommendations for: